George Kelson: Cricket

-Kelson made his first-class cricket debut for Kent in July 1859 in a county match against Sussex, going on to become a key member of the Kent side of the 1860s.
-He was described in The Times and his Wisden obituary as having been "beyond question the best bat in the Kent eleven" at a time when the best Kentish players would not play regularly for the county side.
+Kelson made his first-class cricket debut for Kent in July 1859 in a county match against Sussex, going on to become a key member of the Kent team of the 1860s.
+He was described in The Times and his Wisden obituary as having been "beyond question the best bat in the Kent eleven" at a time when the best Kentish players would not play regularly for the county team.
 When batting he was described as "a fine punishing player with a free attractive style" and as "a brilliant field and a fairly good change bowler".
-He played 69 times for Kent, scoring 1,810 runs and taking 41 wickets for the county side which he captained occasionally.
+He played 69 times for Kent, scoring 1,810 runs and taking 41 wickets for the county team which he captained occasionally.
 His only century came against Surrey in 1863.
-As well as playing for Kent, Kelson also appeared a number of times of the amateur Gentlemen of Kent side as well as playing for the Gentlemen against the Players and for England sides during the 1860s.
+As well as playing for Kent, Kelson also appeared a number of times of the amateur Gentlemen of Kent team as well as playing for the Gentlemen against the Players and for England teams during the 1860s.
 He played his final first-class match in 1873.